ddim77/ddim77/README.md

-<h5>Hello!
+<h4>Hello!
 My name is Dmitrii.
-I am a backend developer (and linux enthusiast) with over 5 years of experience (on Python/JavaScript/C/Bash).<br>
+I am a backend developer (and linux enthusiast) with over 5 years of experience (on Python/JavaScript/C/Bash).
 And also I am an individual validator and node runner.
-I participated in many testnets and mainnets on Cosmos, Polkadot and others Pos/PoW networks.<br>
-I work with reliable hardware and have 24/7 monitoring using various tools (such as Grafana and Prometheus, Telegram bots and specific scripts).</h5>
+I participated in many testnets and mainnets on Cosmos, Polkadot and others Pos/PoW networks.
+I work with reliable hardware and have 24/7 monitoring using various tools (such as Grafana and Prometheus, Telegram bots and specific scripts).</h4>
 <hr>
 <h3>My mainnets</h3>
 <b>Kujira:</b> <i>https://blue.kujira.app/stake/kujiravaloper1ghwv3s297fcqqunrfjqlvrjqf27pkwaqk263cs</i><br>